-Contact: Unless otherwise noted, applications and inquiries related to students should be directed to Julie Grubaugh, Academic Health Department Coordinator, at 865-215-5310 or click here to email Julie.
+Contact: Unless otherwise noted, applications and inquiries related to students should be directed to Julie Grubaugh, Academic Health Department Liaison, at 865-215-5310 or click here to email Julie.
 Do not contact directors, program managers, or staff directly.

 Public Health 101 provides short experiences (usually 30 minutes to 2 hours) for students and community members who are considering a career or degree in public health.
 The experience is tailored to your interests and needs, ranging from an interactive “what is public health” tour of the health department framed by the 10 Essential Public Health Services, to a staff interview in a desired career path, to an informative talk at your site tailored to your needs.

 Internships are immersion experiences defined as 2 weeks or greater for current undergraduate or graduate students and usually required for degree completion.
 Most internships are non-clinical and housed in Community Health or Administration.